-Basis of Difference IFRS US GAAP I GAAP (i) Extra ordinary Events Disclosure is prohibited.
+Basis of IFRS US GAAP I GAAF Difference (i) Extra ordinary Events Disclosure is prohibited.
 Nature should be both: (a) infrequent (b) Unusual Disclosed separately on the face of income Statement net of taxes after results from operations.
-Distinct from the ordinary. (ii) Dividend s on ordinary Equity Shares Presented as a deduction in the statement of changes in shareholders' equity in the period when authorized by share holders' Dividends are accounted in the year when declared.
-Similar to IFRS.
+Distinct from the ordinary. (ii) Dividends on ordinary Equity Shares Presented as a deduction in the statement of changes in shareholders' equity in the period when authorized by share holders' Similar to IFRS.
 Presented as an appropriation to the income statement.
-Dividends are accounted in the year when ne proposed.